LT-IntroToAI-SY2324/intro-to-python-kocampo13/a1_writeup.md

 There are some similarites but the syntax is a lot easier to understand in Python than in Java.
 Indentation is very important in Python since there are no brackets required like it is in Java.
 A similarity is that loops are almost the same but there are no () or ; in Python.

 3. What are some things that you learned through this assignment?
 I learned that python is different from Java but there are still similarities that help understand each language.
+Java and Python aren't too different but they have their own aspects that makes them unique.
+I don't really like that there are not {} because sometimes I don't notice I indented wrong.